Pressio/SHAW/README.md

 and we provide capabilities to run both the full order model (FOM) as well as the Galerkin reduced order model (ROM).

-Specifically, this code has been developed for the following paper: cite-article.
+Specifically, this code has been developed mainly for the following paper: pending review.
-You can find more details about the FOM and ROM in that paper.
+(We will add a link as soon as we get the paper back).

 # Prerequisites
 To build and use the code, you need to have CMake>=3.11.0,